FoNDUE-HTR/FONDUE-MLT-CAT/README.md

 ## Description

-This repository is composed of two datasets that contain images and transcriptions of historical catalogs.
+This repository is composed of two datasets which contain images and transcriptions of historical catalogs.
-These datasets are used to train new models of segmentation and OCR for historical catalogs.
+These datasets are used to train new models of segmentation and OCR.
 Segmented zones in the ALTO data presented here are following [SegmOnto guidelines](https://github.com/SegmOnto/Guidelines).

 The `IMAGO` dataset is based on the [repository developed by Juliette Janes](https://github.com/Juliettejns/cataloguesSegmentationOCR/).
 The segmented data provided by Juliette Janes has been updated by Frédérine Pradier to match the current [SegmOnto](https://github.com/SegmOnto) naming zone ontology.

 The `PictoCatalogs` dataset is composed of pictorialist exhibitions catalogs, transcription and segmentation have been done by Frédérine Pradier.

-## Repository
+This repository is under construction.

 ```
 ├── Groundtruth